jalantechnologies/handbook/engineering/onboarding-experienced-hire.md

 #### Step 2: Raise a PR containing changes to create a TODO item.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.
+Please ping `Onboarding (Engineering)` channel with PR link for review.

 #### Step 3: Raise a PR containing changes to delete a TODO item.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.
+Please ping `Onboarding (Engineering)` channel with PR link for review.

 #### Step 4: Raise a PR containing changes to update a TODO item.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.
+Please ping `Onboarding (Engineering)` channel with PR link for review.

 #### Step 5: Raise a PR containing changes to fetch a TODO item.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.
+Please ping `Onboarding (Engineering)` channel with PR link for review.

 #### Step 6: Raise a PR containing changes to list all TODO items.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.
+Please ping `Onboarding (Engineering)` channel with PR link for review.